Back to blog

 Some entrepreneurs spend hours dreaming up the perfect business name, but if you’re not hanging out a shingle or a sign above a storefront, having a novel name may be of little interest.
 As a sole proprietorship, you can simply use your personal name as your business's legal name, and that saves you from having to register a business name at the trademark office or file a Doing Business As with your local administration.
 It also saves you from the fees associated with each of these processes.

 Because sole proprietorships are the same legal entity as their owners, the Internal Revenue Service treats them as pass-through entities.
 They pay using the owner's Social Security Number and do not need to use an employer identification number unless they have employees.
-The business pays no separate taxes and all income is reflected on the owner’s personal tax return and reported on their individual IRS 1040.
-There is no need to use any separate, unfamiliar forms, and the tax rate that sole proprietors pay is lower than that of any of the other available business entity types.
+The business pays no separate taxes.
+All income is reflected on the owner’s personal tax return and reported on their individual IRS 1040.
+Sole proprietors pay a tax rate lower than that of any other available business entity type.

 When a sole proprietorship is prepared to file taxes, they use a Schedule C to reflect all of their business’s income, expenses, and losses.
 They then transfer the pertinent total into their personal tax calculation and pay any taxes due accordingly.
 Notably, these owners are required to pay self-employment taxes and to submit quarterly estimated income taxes.